rswinkle/rswinkle.github.io/projects/cvector.md

 Building
 ========
-I use [premake](http://premake.github.io/) so the command on linux is premake5 gmake which will generate a build directory.  cd into that and run make or make config=release.
+I use [premake](http://premake.github.io/) generated makefiles which are included in the build subdirectory.
+However if you modified premake4.lua the command to regenerate them is `premake4 gmake`.  cd into the build directory and run `make` or `make config=release`.
 I have not tried it on windows though it should work (well I'm not sure about CUnit ...).

 There is no output of any kind, no errors or warnings.